 |Day 25||Final Departure from Kathmandu|

-The Saribung Peak Climbing itinerary commences a drive from Kathmandu to Pokhara then a flight to Jomsom which is the gateway to Mustang district.
+The Saribung Peak Climbing itinerary commences a drive from Kathmandu to Pokhara then a flight to Jomsom, the gateway to the Mustang district.
 Trek begins from Jomsom to the mystical Kagbeni village.
 From thereon, walk along the Kali Gandaki River banks towards the Tibetan Buddhist village of Chele, the gateway to restricted Upper Mustang.

 Trek continues to the Ghiling village after crossing the high passes of Taklam La and Dajori La.
-From there head to Jhaite village and cross the Nyi La pass to one of the largest villages of Upper Mustang; Ghami.
+Head to Jhaite village and cross the Nyi La pass to one of the largest villages of Upper Mustang, Ghami.
 Crossing the Tsarang La pass, reach Tsarang village.
-From there, the trek takes you to the capital of the former Kingdom of Upper Mustang; Lo Manthang.
+From there, the trek takes you to the capital of the former Kingdom of Upper Mustang, Lo Manthang.
 Visit any of the four main monasteries of Tubchen Gompa, Jampa Lhakhang, Choprang Gompa, Chode Gompa.

-Move on to the Khampa settlements in Jhunam and Chyakhu then descend to Meta Village.
-From Meta proceed to the village of Koto by crossing the Nar Phu valley.
+Move on to the Khampa settlements in Jhunam and Chyakhu, then descend to Meta Village.
+From Meta, proceed to the village of Koto by crossing the Nar Phu valley.
 From thereon trek to Dharapani after crossing the villages of Timang and Danakyu.
-Proceed on to Jagat from Chyamche and take a drive to Kathmandu via the Prithvi Highway for a final departure homewards.
+Proceed to Jagat from Chyamche and drive to Kathmandu via the Prithvi Highway for a final departure homewards.

 Welcome to the land of the Himalayas!
 Upon your arrival at the Tribhuvan International airport in Kathmandu, fulfill your customs formalities.
 You will find a Third rock Adventures representative eagerly waiting for your arrival at the terminal.
 After greetings, you will be transferred to your hotel in Thamel.